 Today’s the last Friday of December 2017 and we bet you’re still wondering what to watch over the weekend IF you’re not partying after the lights are out!
-And if you’re a fan of Pakistani drama serials, fret not, you won’t have to flicker through channels and try looking for a show that would be worth following because SiddySays decided to compile the ultimate list of shows of 2017 for you to binge-watch.
+And if you’re a fan of Pakistani drama serials, fret not, you won’t have to flicker through channels and try looking for a show that would be worth following because SiddySays decided to compile the ultimate list of best Pakistani Dramas of 2017 for you to binge-watch.
 Keep in mind though, some of these shows have already been premiered, while the others are still on-air, and they are so good that we had to add them in our list of the Top 10 Pakistani Drama Serials of 2017.

 YAKEEN KA SAFAR

 Created by Momina Duraid Productions and written by Farhat Ishtiaq with a star cast of young actors; Sajal Ali, Ahad Raza Mir, Shaaz Khan and Hira Mani highlights powerful issues that highlight violence against women, political disloyalty towards an establishment and a failed justice system that prevails in our society.
 The drama serial revolves around the lives of these characters and portrays their journey along with the battles they all individually face in their environment, how the dire circumstances change their lives and personalities over time.
 YKS received much critical appreciation for its content (addressing social issues) and the characters played by Sajal Ali and Ahad Raza Mir.
 So, if you’re in the mood of a hard-hitting, solid portrayal of real world issues, then Yakeen Ka Safar is your pick!